 Handwriting difficulties may be a result of dysgraphia, a condition that makes it difficult and sometimes even painful to write by hand.
 An individual who has avoided writing for most of his or her life is likely to have underdeveloped spelling skills.

-Individuals with ADD may find it difficult to focus and adults with ADHD can have trouble sitting still.
-Both conditions make it hard to concentrate during writing activities, particularly when it comes to learning spelling rules.
+Individuals with attention difficulties may find it difficult to focus and can have trouble sitting still.
+This makes it hard to concentrate during writing activities, particularly when it comes to learning spelling rules.
 Tactile learning via touch-typing can be a solution in these cases.

 - Know the rules.
 They aren’t consistent and there are plenty of exceptions, but it’s still worth learning some spelling rules in English.
 When you learn a rule, be sure to review a set of common examples that demonstrate it, as well as words that break the rule.
 You may decide to pick up a page of English text and underline all of the words that conform to the rule.
 When you’re done, look for the exceptions, as you are sure to find a few!